IDS6145-Fall2019/assignment1-br492133/README.md

 ## (Part 1.3) Subway (My Problem) Simulation **(10%)**

-(remove: Describe how you would simulate this - including type of simulation, rough details, inputs, outputs, and how it will help you analyze your experimental hypothesis, or nullify your null hypothesis.)

 Ideally, I would use a dedicated tool to utilize for this simulation such as **Simio.** The escalator can be largely treated as a queue - people are assumed not to 'move' up or down on the escalator steps (relative to the escalator steps, they are not moving) and are 'processed' by the server at a fixed rate with a fixed speed.
 The stochastic flow of people into the server (escalator) would be based on sampled data (hourly, daily, weekly) collected from real turnstile or open sources.
 This is where the interesting part of the simulation - is the escalator too crowded?
 Is there a line to get onto the escalator?
 If so, how long is the line?
 How long are people waiting, on average, to actually utilize the escalator?
 I would base my experiment with those questions in mind.

 Doing a little research, ASME standards govern the maximum escalator speed at 100 ft / min; anecdotally this seems like a fair representation to what I have personally experienced as an escalator's normal operating speed and should work as a simulated assumption.
 Additionally, assuming the ASME designation for step length of 8.5 in. and one person per step, the escalator can be treated roughly as the hypotenuse of an imaginary triangle (bound between the elevation gap (the rise) and the ground (the run)).
 That hypotenuse length dictates the server capacity in the model (hypotenuse length / 8.5 in. = approximate step number).
 Modeled as a queue, the 'escalator' has a server capacity equal to maximum step number; escalator users (agents) are 'processed' at a constant rate (process time = escalator speed / step number) and may enter the queue as the escalator stairs are made available **(at a constant rate )**.
 Escalators do not change size (the hypotenuse is fixed) and thus the queue capacity and time on escalator are constant.